awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-zeppelin-interactive.md

 For more information about Flink interpreters, see [ Flink interpreter for Apache Zeppelin](https://zeppelin.apache.org/docs/0.9.0/interpreter/flink.html)\.

+If you are using `%flink.pyflink` or `%flink.ipyflink` as your interpreters, you will need to use the `ZeppelinContext` to visualize the results within the notebook\.

+For more PyFlink specific examples, see [Query your data streams interactively using Kinesis Data Analytics Studio and Python](https://aws.amazon.com/blogs/big-data/query-your-data-streams-interactively-using-kinesis-data-analytics-studio-and-python/)\.

 ## Apache Flink table environment variables<a name="how-zeppelin-interactive-env-vars"></a>

 Apache Zeppelin provides access to table environment resources using environment variables\.